usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _ps / dm_, by spirit blue
+- _GENERATIONAL CURSE_, by ICECOLDBISHOP
 - _Magic, Alive!_, by McKinley Dixon
-- _Totality_, by Natural Information Society, Bitchin Bajas

 </details>